weynhamz/dotploy/README.md

 direcotry.
 The file in the specified host or user directory with same name has higher priority.

+It is also possible to deploy from other places or VCS sources(currently, only Git is supported).
+If a file in the dots repo has suffix `.__SRC`, it will be recognized as a record file which holds the URL to the real target.
+The URL is formed by three components as `folder::url#fragment`, and each component is explained as following:

+    folder:: (optional)
+        Specifies an alternate folder name for downloading the VCS source into.
+        If absent, dotploy will try to use the best name, usually the repo's name or the directory name of the repo extracted from URL string.

+    url
+        The URL to the VCS repository.
+The VCS name must be included in the URL protocol in order to let dotploy recognize this as a VCS source.
+If the protocol does not contain the VCS name, it can be added by prefixing the URL with vcs+.
+For example, using a Git repository over HTTPS would have a source URL in the form: `git+https://....`

+    #fragment (optional)
+        Allows specifying tag/branch/revision to checkout from the VCS.

+        For example, to checkout a given revision, the format would be `url#revision=123`.

+        The available fragments depends on the VCS being used.

+        For Git:

+            tag - Git tag to checkout
+            branch - Git branch to checkout
+            commit - Git commit to checkout

+The VCS source will be downloaded to `.dotploy/vcs` under your deploymet destination.

 Developed and distributed under GPLv2 or later version.

 How To Use it?